 My Experience with Exogenous Ketones?

-My experience taking exogenous ketones began a few years ago.
+My experience taking this supplementation began a few years ago.
 I always had a hectic lifestyle, with lots of work, family, plus a ton of hobbies, and I didn’t want to give anything up.

 As a result, my energy levels were plummeting every day.
 I heard about taking magnesium and vitamin B6 to reduce my fatigue, but it didn’t work.

 Then I did some research on the ketogenic diet.
 At the time, I was eating ten doughnuts every day, plus pizza for lunch and dinner.